Yongdam-Jeong/Monkeypox_Isolation/README.md

 These files are used to estimate parameters of the viral clearance model in MONOLIX2023R1.

-# Simulation for isolation guideline
+# Simulation for isolation rules

 This code simulates and evaluates the effectiveness of various isolation rules for mpox patients: symptom-based, fixed-duration, and testing-based rules.
 Specifically, it calculates numerical values of the following metrics for ending isolation:
   1) Risk of prematurely ending isolation (%)